STATEMENT ON MINISTRY FROM MY UNITED CHURCH OF CHRIST MINISTERIAL PROFILE

 I am committed to anti-racism, anti-oppression, anti-classism work within the congregation, which is a difficult, but fruitful undertaking.
 I am dedicated to multiculturalism and have found inspiration in my colleague, the Rev. Dr. Marion Miller, pastor of the multicultural service, Later@St. Lukes.
 At my latest congregation we focused on creating multi-cultural worship, striving for there always to be peoples of color, different abilities, ages, economic status, and sexual orientation and gender expression/identity involved in planning and leading worship.

 Every day when I awaken I give God thanks for the great gift and responsibility of ministry.
-It is rare that I don’t think to myself, “You are the luckiest man alive.”
+It is rare that I don’t say to myself, “You are the luckiest man alive.”